Lord Thomas and Fair Annet: Synopsis

 Lord Thomas (or Sweet Willie) is in love with Fair Annet, or Annie, or Elinor, but she has little property.
 He asks for advice.
-His father, mother, and brother (or some of them) advise that he should marry the nut-brown maid with a rich dowry.
+His father, mother, and brother (or some of them) advise that he should instead marry the nut-brown maid with a rich dowry.
 His mother promises to curse him if he marries Annet and bless him if he marries the nut-brown maid.
 His sister warns her that her dowry may be lost and then he will be stuck with nothing but a hideous bride.
 Nevertheless, he takes his mother's advice.

 Fair Annet dresses as splendidly as she can and goes to the wedding.
 The nut-brown maid is so jealous that she stabs Annet to death.
 Lord Thomas stabs both the nut-brown maid and himself to death.
 A rose grows from Fair Annet's grave, a brier from Lord Thomas's, and they grow together.